 The Sharon Temple National Historic Site and Museum was designated a site of national significance in 1990 by Parks Canada.
 In 2006, the Toronto Star named the Sharon Temple one of the 10 most architecturally important buildings in Canada.

-Long recognized for its beauty, the Sharon Temple was acquired and restored in 1915.
-The Temple and seven other historical buildings and dwellings, along with a permanent collection of some 6000 artefacts, are managed by the Sharon Temple Museum Society.
+Long recognized for its beauty, the Sharon Temple was acquired and restored in 1917.
+The Temple and seven other historical buildings and dwellings, along with a permanent collection of some 6000 artifacts, are managed by the Sharon Temple Museum Society.

 Motivated by the legacy of the Children of Peace and the singular beauty of their creation, the Sharon Temple, the members and supporters of the Sharon Temple Museum Society preserve and celebrate the architectural, economic, cultural and political contributions of the Children of Peace to Canadian society.